Josephine Anenih

-Biography
+Early life and education

-Born in Sokoto in 1948, she moved frequently as her father, a civil servant with the Public Works Department, served postings in States all over Nigeria.
-She was born into a Christian family.
+Josephine Anenih was Born in Sokoto in 1948 into a christian family.
+Her father was a civil servant with the Public Works Department, and as a result of his postings the family moved across different states in Nigeria.

 She completed her secondary education at Queen's College, Lagos.

-Studying Law, she received a B.Ed, LLB, and B.L. from the University of Ife (1974/75) and the University of Benin.
+She later studied law, obtaining a B.Ed, LLB, and B.L. from the University of Ife (1974/75) and the University of Benin.

+Personal life

-Her husband, Tony Anenih (1933–2018) was appointed Minister of Works in 1999 in President Olusegun Obasanjo's first cabinet.
+Josephine Anenih to Tony Anenih (1933–2018) who served as the Nigeria's Minister of Works after his appointment by President Olusegun Obasanjo's in 1999.

+Career

-She was the chairperson of the Federation of Women Lawyers from 1994 to 2000, and was the first National Woman Leader of the People's Democratic Party (PDP) from 1999 to 2005.
+Anenih served as the chairperson of the Federation of Women Lawyers from 1994 to 2000.
+She later became the first National Woman Leader of the People's Democratic Party (PDP) from 1999 to 2005.

-In April 2002, she said that implementation of the Sharia legal system in Kano State had ensured the promotion of women's rights as dictated by Islam.
+In April 2002, she stated that the implementation of the Sharia legal system in Kano State had ensured the promotion of women's rights as dictated by Islam.

-She was a Special Adviser on Women Affairs to President Obasanjo until 2006.
+She served as the Special Adviser on Women Affairs to President Obasanjo until 2006.

+In 2009, she participated in the Senior Executive Course of the National Institute for Policy and Strategic Studies (NIPSS), Kuru, Jos.
+She was also a delegate to the National Conference held in 2014.

+Professional affiliations

-She was one of the founders of the Women Foundation Nigeria (WFN), an organization that helps Nigerian women in exchanging views on global women's issues and to help empower women in politics.
+Anenih was one of the founders of the Women Foundation Nigeria (WFN), an organization established to promote women's empowerment and encourage Nigerian women to engage in discussions on global women's issues and political participation.

 She is a member of the Gender Electoral and Constitutional Memoranda Committee, which aims to incorporate women's perspectives in Nigeria's Electoral Laws and reforms.

+She currently served as the Chairperson of the Women Interest Group Forum of the African Bar Association (AFBA).
+She is also the Founder and Chairperson of Alzheimer’s Disease Foundation, Co-Founder and President of Women Foundation of Nigeria (WFN), and Founder and resident of Nkata Ndi Inyom Igbo (NNII).

+Public advocacy

+Following her tenure as Minister of Women Affairs and Social Development, Josephine Anenih remained active in public advocacy, particularly on issues relating to women's political participation, electoral reform and gender equality.

+She has argued that increasing the representation of women in elective and appointed offices requires legislative backing rather than relying solely on voluntary commitments by political parties.

+Anenih has continued to encourage women to seek elective offices and has called for reforms that remove structural barriers limiting women's participation in governance.

+She has also supported public health advocacy through the Alzheimer's Disease Foundation, promoting greater awareness of dementia and improved care for people living with Alzheimer's disease in Nigeria.